mdrsk/Network_Security/readme.md

-# Implementing network security in compliance with ISO:IEC 27001:2013 in a LAN environment, based on selected ISO technical controls.
+# Implementing network security in compliance with ISO:IEC 27001:2013 in a LAN environment, based on selected technical controls.
 # Concept